flarum/flarum.github.io/_docs/extend/start.md

 Alright, enough chit-chat — let's jump right in and make a basic "Hello World" extension for Flarum.
 You'll need to have Flarum up and running to do this, so if you haven't installed Flarum yet, go and [do that now]({{ site.baseurl }}/docs/installation/).

 All done?
 Okay.
 We'll start by giving your extension a place to live.
 Browse to the `extensions` directory and create a new folder.
-Give it a `kebab-case` name with the format: `vendor-extension`, where `vendor` is the vendor name and `extension` is the name of your extension.
+Give it a `kebab-case` name with the format: `vendor-package`, where `vendor` is the vendor name and `package` is the name of your extension.

 You should choose a vendor name that's unique to you — your GitHub username, for example.
 For the purposes of this tutorial, we'll assume you're using `acme` as your vendor name ... in which case the folder you just created should be named `acme-hello-world`.